 Graphics technology is usually hard to explain, but ray tracing is rather simple.
-It works a bit how it sounds.
-Ray tracing creates an image by tracing the path of simulated light.
-Or, rather, millions of simulated lights.
-The light bounces of objects as it moves and interacts with their properties.
+It attempts to emulate the way light works in the real world.
+Instead of creating pre-designed, or “baked-in” lighting for scenes in games, ray tracing traces the path of simulated light.
+Or, rather, millions of simulated lights, or photons.
+The light bounces off objects as it moves and interacts with their properties.
 If it bounces from a glossy green surface, for instance, its hue may change.

-What’s interesting in the Tomb Raider demo is not just the light, but the shadow.
-You’ll notice that shadows are highly refined, extremely accurate, and offer excellent contrast.
-The dancers swaying in front of the neon lights, for example, are virtually silhouettes.
+Ray-traced lighting can create much more realistic shadows in dark and bright scenes, with softer edges and greater definition.
 Achieving that look without ray tracing is extraordinarily hard.
 Developers can only “fake” it through careful, controlled use of preset light sources.
-That takes a lot of time and effort – and even then, the result isn’t quite right.
+That takes a lot of time and effort — and even then, the result isn’t quite right.